Chess-nut/NovaRIde/README.md

 # NovaRIde
 An Integrated Internet of Things (IoT) Helmet Framework for Real-Time Accident Detection and Emergency Response Among Ride-Hailing Riders.

-NovaRide is a highly calibrated, ESP32-driven smart helmet system engineered to mitigate the critical "Golden Hour" delay in pre-hospital emergency medical response for motorcycle riders in the Philippines.
-By implementing localized edge computing and multi-sensor intersecting trigger logic, NovaRide accurately classifies true helmet collisions while eliminating false alarms caused by minor road bumps or dropped helmets.
+NovaRide ESP32 based high calibrated smart helmet system developed to overcome a crucial issue in emergency medical response time: the "Golden Hour", particularly for the Philippines motorcycle riders.
+Localizing computation (edge computing) and cross multiple sensors with intersecting triggering logic,NovaRide detects only the true collision while ignoring false triggers like road bump or dropped helmet.

 ## 🛠️ Tools & Technologies Used